kyleparran/MMM_Homework_4/hw_4_writeup.md

 ### Remedies

-- Structural constraints: add auxiliary losses that penalize crossed books (best bid ≥ best ask) and enforce monotonicity across levels (asks non‑decreasing, bids non‑increasing).
-As a post‑processing fallback, project generated books to the nearest non‑crossed, monotone configuration.
-- Tail awareness: incorporate tail‑sensitive objectives (quantile‑style losses or reweighting extremes) to better capture rare jumps in prices and liquidity.
-- Threshold tuning: for anomaly detection, confirm results across thresholds in [0.4, 0.6] and report abnormal/normal day counts to contextualize KS outcomes.
+The diagnostics point to two concrete issues: crossed books and smoothed tails.
+A practical fix for crossed books is to add training penalties whenever the best bid is above the best ask and whenever price levels break monotonicity (asks should increase across levels; bids should decrease).
+If violations persist, a simple post‑processing step can project each synthetic snapshot to the nearest configuration that is non‑crossed and monotone, preserving the overall shape while repairing structure.
+To address smoothed tails, incorporate objectives that pay extra attention to extremes, such as quantile‑style losses or reweighting rare, large moves in prices and volumes; this helps the generator learn spikes instead of averaging them away.
+Finally, for anomaly labeling, verify that conclusions are stable across thresholds from 0.4 to 0.6 and accompany results with abnormal versus normal counts so KS outcomes are interpreted in context.